FRIDAY, JUNE 1 at 9:45 PM // MAIN STAGE

 “When you’ve been a band for 17 years, inevitably there are habits you fall into,” says Colin Meloy of indie-rock band, The Decemberists.
 “So our ambition this time was really just to get out of our comfort zone.
 That’s what prompted working with a different producer and using a different studio.
 We wanted to free ourselves from old patterns and give ourselves permission to try something different.”

-With their eighth full-length studio album set for release in March, I’ll Be Your Girl, the Decemberists — lead vocalist and guitarist Meloy, guitarist Chris Funk, keyboardist Jenny Conlee, bassist Nate Query, and drummer John Moen — explore new approaches to making music and broaden their sonic range.
+With their eighth full-length studio album released in March, I’ll Be Your Girl, The Decemberists — lead vocalist and guitarist Meloy, guitarist Chris Funk, keyboardist Jenny Conlee, bassist Nate Query, and drummer John Moen — explore new approaches to making music and broadening their sonic range.

 I’ll Be Your Girl is the sound of a veteran band finding new inspiration, a unit unafraid of challenging itself to re-connect with its creativity.
 “Making music is an infinite choose-your-own-adventure,” says Meloy (who is also, of course, the author of a series of best-selling children’s books), “and when you go down one path, the other paths get sealed off.
 So every time we could, we said, ‘If this is what our impulses would tell us to do, let’s try to imagine it in a different way.’”